rampus-bit/geode/README.md

 Geode is a command line utility written in bash that displays more theme-based information.
 Similar to neofetch, or pfetch, but has the intent of providing information that can be re-purposed by other users

-Geode displays a number of things, which include: User terminal, shell, GTK theme, window manager, and memory usage.
+Geode displays a number of things, which include: User terminal, shell / text editor, GTK theme, window manager, and memory usage.
 Above the graphic and info area, the host and user are also shown.

 <img src="https://cdn.discordapp.com/attachments/394962023634698261/849080521308766248/topaz.png" align="right" height="150px">